FACEBOOK PAGE: Susan Glass Northern Michigan Art

 Watercolor has been my primary medium since moving full-time to Northern Michigan.
 Originally inspired by Expressionist works of Emil Nolde and early landscapes of Georgia O'Keefe, I continue to explore watercolor and the many ways it can be descriptive, direct, and surprising.

-Other inspiration for color and composition include: the quilts of Gee's Bend, Folk and Outsider art, the paintings of Henri Matisse, David Hockney, Joan Mitchell, and Alma Thomas.
+Other inspiration for color and composition include: the quilts of Gee's Bend, Folk and Outsider art, the paintings of Henri Matisse, David Hockney, Joan Mitchell, Alma Thomas and Stanley Whitney.

 Originally from the Detroit area, I returned to study at Wayne State University for an M.A. in painting, after earning a B.A. in English from the University of Michigan.
 I established a studio practice in the artists' loft space, the Brooklyn Building, to be part of the lively urban art scene in downtown Detroit.
 There, I produced a body of work in oil on glass, using recycled windows.
 With their readymade grid and interesting aura, old windows became a a means to put the viewer in the immediate scene.